Effective Date: 04 October 2022

 Marken / UPS group of companies

-As Marken is part of a wider group with headquarters in the US, and offices located across the globe, which all collaborate and partially share customer services and systems including website-related services and systems, we may need to transfer your personal data to, or otherwise allow access to such data by other companies within the Marken and UPS group for the purposes set out above (under “Why do we use your personal data and on which legal bases?“) including, for example, addressing your queries, providing you with our website services (e.g. shipment tracking) from any locations you request them, ensuring the security of our website and your personal data, informing you about our services and promotions.
+As Marken is part of a wider group with headquarters in the US, and offices located across the globe, which all collaborate and partially share customer services and systems including website-related services and systems, we may need to transfer your personal data to, or otherwise allow access to such data by other companies within the Marken and UPS group for the purposes set out above (under ” How We Use Your Personal Data and Our Legal Basis?”) including, for example, addressing your queries, providing you with our website services (e.g. shipment tracking) from any locations you request them, ensuring the security of our website and your personal data, informing you about our services and promotions.

-Our service providers
+Our service providers and other parties

 We use other companies, agents or contractors (“Service Providers“) to perform services on our behalf or to assist us with the provision of services to you.
-We may share personal data with the following categories of Service Provider:
+We may share personal data with the following categories of third-party Service Provider:

-- infrastructure and IT services providers;
+- infrastructure and IT services providers.

-- marketing, advertising and communications agencies;
+- marketing, advertising and communications agencies.

-- provider of a digital platform for job applications management;
+- provider of a digital platform for job applications management.

 - digital and email marketing platform.

-In the course of providing such services, these Service Providers may have access to your personal data.
-However, we will only provide our Service Providers with the information that is necessary for them to perform the services, and we ask them not to use your information for any other purpose.
+In the course of providing such services, these third-party Service Providers may have access to your personal data.
+However, we will only provide our third-party Service Providers with the information that is necessary for them to perform the services, and we ask them not to use your information for any other purpose.
 We may also share your data with third parties as required in order to provide our services.
 We will always use our best efforts to ensure that all the Service Providers we work with will keep your personal data secure.

 Third parties permitted by law